testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

     Azure Databricks supports machine learning training at scale.
 This means that it can handle the historical payment transaction data, which Woodgrove Bank said it can provide as a series of CSV files, and transform that data as needed for cleanup and feature selection.
 A large portion of that data will be used for training, and the rest can be used to validate the performance of the trained model.

     For model deployment, use Azure Machine Learning service and the Azure Machine Learning SDK to host a trained machine learning model and automatically deploy the model to an Azure Kubernetes Service (AKS) cluster.
-Creating the AKS cluster is a one-time process for your workspace, whereafter you can reuse it for multiple deployments as the model gets updated through re-training.
+Creating the AKS cluster is a one-time process for your workspace, where after you can reuse it for multiple deployments as the model gets updated through re-training.
 The basic steps are as follows:

     1. Register the model in the workspace model registry.